Harry Perryman: Early life

-Perryman was raised in the small Riverina town of Collingullie in country New South Wales.
+Perryman was raised in the small Riverina town of Collingullie in country New South Wales and was educated at Riverina Anglican College in Wagga Wagga.
 He participated in the Auskick program at Collingullie-Glenfield Park Demons and began playing junior football for the club in the Riverina Football Netball League.
 A standout in his age group, he was placed in Greater Western Sydney's academy program as a teenager and was later drafted by the Giants with their third selection and fourteenth overall in the 2016 national draft.
-Harry has three brothers Joe, Ed and Nick, while Nick and Ed are also elite footballers Joseph struggles to get a kick, due to this he decided to pursue other interests such as hip hop and singing.

-He is one of two Giants players from the small town of Collingullie, New South Wales, along with Matthew Kennedy, who has since left the club.
+Perryman is one of two Giants players from the small town of Collingullie, New South Wales, along with Matthew Kennedy, who has also since left the club.
 The two played together for most of their junior careers.